 (French or German students)

-Funding can be provided for one of two situations: (1) Students who apply to matriculate into Graduate Studies at NYBG through admission to one of our six affiliated universities; or (2) Students who are enrolled in a German or French Ph.D. program and would like to conduct dissertation research at NYBG.
+Funding is available for students who are enrolled in French or German Ph.D. programs who would like to conduct dissertation research at NYBG.
 Preference will be given to students whose interests combine field- and laboratory-based research and who will actively use the collections and laboratory facilities at NYBG.
 Limited funds are also available to cover fieldwork and laboratory expenses related to the dissertation project.
-Applications must be received by January 15, 2024.
+Applications are reviewed on a rolling basis beginning January 2024.